Quarterly Enrollment Updates

 Enrollment by application.
 Introduction to the practice of field biology.
 Includes implementing the scientific process from formulating and testing hypotheses, sampling, data collection, analysis, interpretation, and presentation.
 Grounded in the natural ecosystems surrounding the UCSC campus, this course incorporates field and lab techniques, natural history of flora and fauna, and both observational and experimental biology.

-BIOE 75: Scientific Diving
+BIOE 75: Scientific Diving (2 units)

 Undergraduate Research Courses